Reflections on the roles of instrument builder, composer, performer

 Disciplinarities: intra, cross, multi, inter, trans

+Update 1 December 2022: You may want to check out a newer version of this figure that I made for my latest book.
 For some papers I am currently working on, I have taken up my interest in definitions of different types of disciplinarities (see blog post from a couple of years ago).
 Since that time, I think talking about the need for working interdisciplinary has only increased, but still there seem to be no real incentives for actually making it possible to work genuinely interdisciplinary.
-This holds when working within an academic setting, and it is even more complicated when trying to bridge academic and artistic disciplines....
+This holds when working within an academic setting, and it is even more complicated when trying to bridge academic and artistic disciplines. ...

 Multi-, cross- and interdisciplinarity

+Update 1 December 2022: You may want to check out a newer version of this figure that I made for my latest book.
 While reading in The biophysical foundations of human movement, I came across a nice illustration (adapted from Zeigler 1990) of the relationships between multi-, cross- and interdisciplinarity.
-These terms are often used, and I think it helps to have a visual guide for separating them.
-The idea of the model is that when a field becomes more multidisciplinary it can eventually move towards becoming more cross-disciplinary and finally interdisciplinary.
-Thinking about the two fields that I feel the mostly associated with myself, i....
+These terms are often used, and I think it helps to have a visual guide for separating them. ...